quantumish/walter-fork/readme.md

 ```

 ## Building
 This project depends on the Conan package manager.
-It will only compile on Linux machines as the Unitree SDK is solely in the form of a specifi c static object file and cannot be linked properly on other operating systems do to its format.
+It will only compile on Linux machines as the Unitree SDK is solely in the form of a specific static object file and cannot be linked properly on other operating systems do to its format.

 ```
 mkdir build && cd build